-The main objective of a balance transfer is to move your high-interest debt from one or more credit cards to a low-interest credit card (a.k.a. balance transfer cards).
+The main objective of balance transfer cards is to move your high-interest debt from one or more credit cards to a low-interest credit card (a.k.a. balance transfer cards).
 This allows you to simplify your payments since you’ll only be paying towards one card.

 With the low-interest rates, you can also pay off your debts faster since you have extra money to pay towards the principal.

-The highlights of a balance transfer card are the 0% intro APR periods which usually lasts between 12-24 months.
+The highlights of a balance transfer card are the 0% intro APR periods which usually last between 12-24 months.
 This means that you won’t have to pay interest in the said period before it goes back to the regular interest rate.

 There’s typically a 3% or 5% fee per transfer, however, there are some credit cards that don’t have balance transfer fees.